sonomastatelogo.gif (8160 bytes)

 Famous Cossack "Alumni" Coaches

-Carl Peterson, President Kansas City Chiefs
+Carl Peterson, Former President Kansas City Chiefs

 Cossack line coach 1969 and head coach 1970 after the administration decided to axe the head coach after a successful first year!